Do you love long-haired cats?

-These beautiful and adorable cats also make great emotional support animals.
+These beautiful and adorable cats also make a great emotional support cat.
 They are not just intelligent but love to be around their owners.
 The best thing about these cats is that even if they want your attention, they don't specifically ask for it.
 They’ll wait for you to get free and give them proper attention.

 So, if you want a pet that does not disturb you for their needs while you are busy, get a Persian cat.
 Fill out our questionnaire to see whether you qualify to get an ESA.